 Car accidents happen.
 They really do.

 I was involved in a car accident.
-What to do?
+What should I do?

 After being involved in a car accident, it’s difficult to imagine things ever being the same again — fear not, as everything will return to normal eventually, you just have to give it some time.